genesiscommunitysuccess/docs/docs/04_front-end/01_basics/04_package-json-basics.md

 ## Scripts

 The next section is `scripts`.
-Some have been auto-generated for you; feel free to add your own as needed.
+Some have been auto-generated for you; feel free to add your own scripts, as needed.

 These are the commands that you invoke with `$ npm run` - when you execute that command from your command line, `node` will look at the scripts listed here to know what to run.
-For example `$ npm run clean:dist` will run `node ../.build/clean.js dist`.
+For example, `$ npm run clean:dist` will run `node ../.build/clean.js dist`.

 ```javascript
   "scripts": {